anur0n/academic-personal-webpage-kickstart/content/post/image-captioning-&-search/index.md

  - The RNN (here GRU) attends over the image to predict the next word.

 ### Training
-We first split our 30K data set in 80:20 ratio
+We first split our 30K data set in 80:20 ratio.
+Then follow below steps-

  - We load the extracted features stored in the respective .npy files and then pass those features through the encoder.
  - The encoder output, hidden state(initialized to 0) and the decoder input (which is the start token) is passed to the decoder.
  - The decoder returns the predictions and the decoder hidden state.